iGovDirect/Security-Review/README.md

 ### White Box Pentest

 Security experts will be allowed to perform a so called "white box pen test" after being provided with code etc by the Foundation.
-However, the Foundation has a limited access to the overall system itself as it relies heavily on Apple and Google.
+However, the Foundation has a limited access to the server security as it relies heavily on Apple and Google.

 ### Third Party Server Security